-- 4. Describe the proposed EEM project including environmental condition of the Resource Lands to be acquired or enhanced. - 5.
+- 4. Describe the proposed EEM project including the environmental condition of the Resource Lands to be acquired or enhanced, including the number of acres to be acquired, restored, or enhanced. - 5.
 Explain how the EEM project will mitigate the environmental impact of the RTF. - 6.
 Differentiate the EEM project acquisition, restoration, or enhancement from the required mitigation. - 7.
-Describe how the EEM project: - a.
-Protects ecosystems, watersheds, and/or other natural systems. - b.
-Contains rare, threatened, or endangered species and their habitats. - c.
-Contains special wildlife values such as wildlife corridors, nesting and breeding areas, wetlands, woodlands, and riparian habitat. - d.
-Protects agricultural lands or features of archaeological or historical value.
+Describe how the EEM project does at least one of the following: - a.
+Protects biodiversity, ecosystem health, habitat quality, and wildlife species. - b.
+Conserves wilderness and open space threatened by infrastructure development, population growth, and land use decisions. - c.
+Protects watersheds to safeguard clean drinking water and preserve the natural beauty of coasts and waterways. - d.
+Restores and enhances natural areas to ensure long-term ecosystem health. - e.
+Protects working lands or working forests that foster a healthy agricultural system and creates valuable habitat for wildlife species. - f.
+Expands opportunities for outdoor wildlife/nature-oriented recreation that is compatible with conservation goals. - g.
+Preserves special wildlife features such as wildlife corridors, nesting and breeding areas, wetlands, woodlands, and riparian habitats. - 8.
+Describe what rare, threatened, or endangered species use the EEM project area. - Describe shared benefits between the EEM project and nearby permanently protected areas.